Juniper/terraform-provider-mist/docs/resources/org_gatewaytemplate.md

 Optional:

-- `class_percentages` (List of Number) percentages for differet class of traffic: high / medium / low / best-effort sum must be equal to 100
+- `class_percentages` (List of Number) percentages for differet class of traffic: high / medium / low / best-effort.
+Sum must be equal to 100
 - `enabled` (Boolean)
+- `max_tx_kbps` (Number) Interface Transmit Cap in kbps

 <a id="nestedatt--port_config--vpn_paths"></a>